rundeck/docs/docs/learning/howto/welcome-project-starter.md

 In the left nav bar the options available are:

 *   Dashboard, to view the project description, Readme, and executions summary.
-Process Automation users may see additional visualizations for schedules and execution history.
+Runbook Automation users may see additional visualizations for schedules and execution history.
 *   Jobs, the welcome project available jobs.

 ![alt_text](/assets/img/howto-welcome-joblist.png)